bengrunfeld/study-notes/immutable-js.md

 [source](http://jtechies.blogspot.com/2012/07/item-64-strive-for-failure-atomicity.html)

-### 11. Immutable Objects are much easier to cache
+### 11. Immutable Objects are Much Easier to Cache

 You can freely share and cache references to immutable objects without having to copy or clone them; you can cache their fields or the results of their methods without worrying about the values becoming stale or inconsistent with the rest of the object's state.